 We may earn money or products from the companies mentioned in this post.

-221b Baker Street was really close to my hostel so I walked there.
-It’s a pretty busy street, being that it’s near Madame Tussauds and Regent’s Park.
-When you arrive, go directly inside the museum gift shop to purchase your ticket, then go outside to wait in line.
-Sherlock Holmes Museum tickets are £15 for Adults, and £10 for Children (under 16yrs).
-As a note, they do not offer Sherlock Holmes museum tickets online.
-You must buy them at 221B Baker St by cash, credit, or debit card.
-You also can’t book in advance.
-Their hours are from 9:30 am to 6 pm every day.
+The 221b Baker Street Museum was close to my YHA hostel so I walked there.
+It’s a pretty bustling street, being that it’s near Madame Tussauds and Regent’s Park.
+When you arrive, go directly inside the Sherlock Holmes Museum shop to purchase your ticket, then go outside to wait in line.

 Visiting 221b Baker St

-The Sherlock Holmes Museum in London is a small building so they only let a certain amount of people in at a time.
+The Sherlock Holmes Museum in London is a small building, so they only let a certain amount of people in at a time.
 Honestly, I truly appreciate this because I hate being too crowded.
 Too many places cram people in and it ruins the experience.
 Bring an umbrella in case it rains because there’s no covering for you to stand under while waiting.
 Seventeen steps up and you have reached Sherlock Holmes’ apartment.
 If you’re like me and have actually read the books, you will actually count those seventeen steps!
-Dorky, I know.
+Dorky, I know. #sorrynotsorry

 Inside Sherlock’s Apartment

 Pictured above is Sherlock’s room and you’ll notice that there’s an incredible amount of detail here.
 I know it’s a bit hard to see in the pictures, you can click to make them bigger.
-Upon entering you do feel that he could have lived in this very apartment.
-It was a boarding house during Sherlock’s time so it’s very accurate.
+Upon entering, you do feel that he could have lived in this very apartment.
+It was a boarding house during Sherlock’s time so it’s very accurate to the Victorian period.
 What impressed me most was that there are references to most of Sherlock and Watson’s adventures.
 For example, “A Scandal in Bohemia,” which is one of my favorite stories, is represented amongst others.
 The photo wall picture above features real criminals from London’s history.

 Finally, the man himself!
 It’s a pretty nice bust of our high-functioning sociopath!
-I wish they would have sold mini versions of these in the Sherlock Holmes museum gift shop!
+I wish they would have sold mini versions of these in the Sherlock Holmes Museum shop!
 After you leave the apartment, you can go back to visit the gift shop where you bought your ticket.
 It’s a bit pricey, but what souvenir shop isn’t?
-They have a large assortment of souvenirs and their mail order catalog contains the largest collection of Sherlockian gifts in the world!
+They have a large assortment of souvenirs and their mail-order catalog contains the most extensive collection of Sherlockian gifts in the world!
 So you’ll absolutely be able to find something for your Sherlockian friend or family member.

-Lastly, my favorite photo I took while leaving the Sherlock Holmes Museum.
-As I was the last one out, I was able to get a clear shot of the window pane above the door, 221b Baker St. On a final note, I’d like to say that the Museum is absolutely worth it.
-It takes much more of a focus on the books than the film and television incarnations, as it should!
+Lastly, my favorite photo I took while leaving the Sherlock Holmes Museum in London.
+As I was the last one out, I was able to get a clear shot of the windowpane above the door, 221b Baker St. So, is the Sherlock Holmes Museum worth it?
+It was absolutely worth it!
+It does focus much more on the books than the film and television incarnations, as it should!
 They have done Sir Arthur Conan Doyle proud as well as this Sherlock Holmes Museum reviewer!